bojingchen/gitlearn/readme.txt

-Git is a version control system.
+G is a version control system.
-Git is free software.
+G is free software.